-Your main role will be to safely transport your goods to it’s destination.
-Your patience may be tested dealing with bad traffic and customers so you’ll need a barrel of patience.
+Your main role will be to safely transport your goods to their destination.
+Your patience may be tested dealing with bad traffic and customers so you’ll need an even temperament.

-Any map reading skills could be an advantage and you may need to travel abroad and plan routes, and language skills could also increase your job search as a lorry driver.
-You’ll need to deal with paperwork for the transport of your goods, so good organisational skills are required.
+Any map reading skills could be an advantage as you may need to travel abroad and plan routes.
+Language skills could also increase your job chances as a lorry driver.
+You’ll need to deal with paperwork for the transportation of goods, so good organisational skills are required.

-As safety is a priority of your job, any evidence of how this will be to your advantage – the safety of both the goods, the lorry and others.
-Loading or supervising the offloading of your goods will also be required so people skills and physical health will set you on the right path as a career as a lorry driver.
+As safety is a main priority of your job, any evidence of how this is managed will be to your advantage – the safety of both the goods, the lorry and other road users.
+Loading or supervising the offloading of your goods will also be required, so people skills and physical health will set you on the right path in your career as a lorry driver.